saffronl/Google-Earth-Engine/README.md

 # Google-Earth-Engine

-Scripts written for Remote Sensing
+Scripts written for Remote Sensing using JavaScript in Google Earth Engine